-This is only supported in static time mode when running over the gRPC API.

-3.4.
-DAML Script 183 Note that the ledger time service does not support going backwards in time.
+This is only supported in static time mode when running over the gRPC API and in DAML Studio.
+Note that the ledger time service does not support going backwards in time.
 However, you can go back in time in DAML Studio.